Quaqqer/chip8/README.md

 It passes the [chip8-test-suite](https://github.com/Timendus/chip8-test-suite) by Timendus and I've tried it with the Tetris rom as well as Breakout.

+Audio has not been implemented.
+Neither does it implement the drawing quirk of the original chip8 being limited in the amount of sprite draws.

 # Installing

 To install simply run the commands